ppone/docs/guides/chasing.md

 You must specify the schedule that you want your invoices to be chased with.
 We will stop chasing an invoice once the schedule is finished or when the invoice is paid or closed.

-Schedules are defined as a series of steps each specifying the number of days relative to the invoice due date when a reminder should be sent.
-Chase schedules can also have a repeater at the end that sends reminders every N days until the invoice is paid or closed.
+Chase schedules are defined as a series of steps each specifying when an invoice reminder should be sent.
 Your chasing schedule can be built from the following types of steps:

+1. **When issued** - sends an invoice on the issue date
-1. **Before the due date** - sends a reminder N days *before* the due date
+2. **Before the due date** - sends a reminder N days *before* the due date
-2. **After the due date** - sends a reminder N days *after* the due date
+3. **After the due date** - sends a reminder N days *after* the due date
-3. **Repeater** - sends a reminder *every N days after* the due date until the invoice is paid or closed.
+4. **Repeater** - sends a reminder *every N days after* the due date until the invoice is paid or closed.

-We will then only chase invoices that have a due date and chasing enabled on the invoice.
+We will then only chase invoices that have chasing enabled on the invoice.
 Once the schedule has been completed or the invoice is paid or closed then chasing will stop.

 ## Getting Started